 S.No.
-Course List Learning Outcome Existing Syllabus Suggested Syllabus Remarks Protein structure prediction: Steps in Biology.
+Course List Learning Outcome Existing Syllabus Suggested Syllabus Remarks - Protein structure prediction: Steps in Biology.
 Homology modeling, Threading; Contact 3.
 Section B is now part potential, structural profile and segment matching of Biomolecular method, Abinitio method.
 Protein structure Modelling and comparison, Purpose of structure comparison and Computation Drug algorithms (dynamic programming, distance Design. matrix), Predicting Protein Function from Structure.
 Section C Applications of the visualization softwares like Rasmol and SWISS PDB Viewer.
 Application of Hidden Markov Model, Support Vector Machine and Artificial Neural Network in structure prediction.
 Optimization methods: Montecarlo and Simulated annealing.
 22. BIN 505 Functional Functional and Comparative Genomics Course is proposed to be discontinued 1.
 This course is being and Comparative Section A proposed as part of Genomics Introduction to Functional and Comparative Genomics and Genomics, Application of molecular markers Proteomics. with references to RAPD, RFLP, AFLP, STS, 2.
 All the contents of SSR etc., Protein Profiling, Transgenic Animals relevant to Genomics & Plants, Knockouts. are being proposed to Section B be part of Genomics Strategies for generating Expressed Sequence and Proteomics.
 Tags, EST Clustering (TIGR Gene Indices, 3.
-The databases from STACK), ESTs and gene discovery, ESTs and this course are being sequence polymorphisms, EST databases proposed to be part of (DbEST, UNIGene), The nature of Single Biological Databases Nucleotide Polymorphisms (SNP), distribution of in the first semester.
-SNPs, Applications of SNP technology.
+The databases from STACK), ESTs and gene discovery, ESTs and this course are being sequence polymorphisms, EST databases (DbEST, UNIGene), The nature of Single proposed to be part of Biological Databases Nucleotide Polymorphisms (SNP), distribution of in the first semester.
+SNPs, Applications of SNP technology. in the first semester.
 Section C Comparative genomics of prokaryotes and eukaryotes, Protein evolution by exon shuffling.
 General purpose databases for comparative genomics, in silico gene prediction, Phylogenetic

 S.No.
 Course List Learning Outcome Existing Syllabus Suggested Syllabus Remarks Analysis, MUMMER 23.
-BIN 504Evolutionary Computing Course is proposed to be discontinued Section C of this course is basic genetics which essentially irrelevant to Bioinformatics and is part of many undergraduate and school courses.
-Algorithms from section B are being proposed to be part of Algorithms in Computational Biology.
-Section A is part of Phylogenetics in the proposed course of 24.
-BIN Biomolecular Modeling and After successful completion of the course the candidates should be methods, Mendelian principles of inheritance, sex linked inheritance, Concept of linkage, linkage maps and recombination, Mutations molecular, gene/point and chromosomal, Phenotype and genotype relationships, gene interactions, Genetics of populations, genetics and evolution, Genetics and diseases, cancer.
-Biomolecular Modeling and Computational Drug Design Section - A Sequence analysis and Phylogenetics.
-Computational Drug Design able to: Understand the principles of statistical thermodynamics.
-Develop understanding of principles of biomolecular modelling and Basic Thermodynamics - The Laws of Thermodynamics, the Maxwell Relations, the Gibbs- Duhem Equation and Extensive Functions, Intensive Functions.
-Lagrangian Formulation, Hamiltonian Formulation and Canonical Transformations Classical approach to Ensembles: Ensembles and Phase Space.
-Partition Function: Review of rotational, vibrational and translational partition functions.
-Application of with statistical mechanics.
+BIN 504Evolutionary Section A Course is proposed to be discontinued 1.
+Section C of this Computing Overview of natural evolution, Evolutionary algorithm course is basic genetics and its application, Genetic algorithm, Examples of which essentially Evolutionary Computing such as Artificial Immune irrelevant to Systems, Computational Embryology, Artificial Life, Bioinformatics and is Ant colony optimization and Swarm intelligence. part of many Section B undergraduate and school courses.
+Introduction to Artificial neural network, Neuron 2.
+Algorithms from model, neural network architectures, Learning Rules section B are being (Hebbian, Competitive, Baltzmann) Supervised and proposed to be part of unsupervised learning, Types of neural networks: Algorithms in Perceptron, MLP, recurrent network, self-organizing Computational Feature maps, Applications of NN.
+Biology.
+Section C 3.
+Section A is part of Coinne of constitute things to make the constitute the constitute that the constitute the constitute that the constitute the constitute that the c Phylogenetics in the Science of genetics objectives, terminologies, methods, Mendelian principles of inheritance, sex proposed course of linked inheritance, Concept of linkage, linkage maps Sequence analysis and and recombination, Mutations molecular, gene/point Phylogenetics. and chromosomal, Phenotype and genotype - relationships, gene interactions, Genetics of populations, genetics and evolution, Genetics and diseases, cancer.
+24. BIN After successful Biomolecular Modeling and Computational Drug 1.
+Section A introduces Biomolecular completion of the course Design basics of molecular Modeling and the candidates should be Section - A thermodynamics along Computational Drug able to: Basic Thermodynamics - The Laws of with statistical Design • Understand the Thermodynamics, the Maxwell Relations, the Gibbs- mechanics. principles of statistical Duhem Equation and Extensive Functions, Intensive 2.
+Section B introduces thermodynamics.
+Functions.
+Lagrangian Formulation, Hamiltonian updated techniques of Develop understanding Formulation and Canonical Transformations Classical molecular modeling of principles of approach to Ensembles: Ensembles and Phase Space. employed in biomolecular Partition Function: Review of rotational, vibrational theoretical study of modelling and and translational partition functions.
+Application of biomolecules. modelling and mis transferred partition randitions, ripplication of ordinorection.